+The Department of Animal Science offers Master of Science and Doctor of Philosophy degree programs in animal science.
 Programs of study are based on the strengths of the department and the goals of individual students.
-Although individual student programs vary, all graduate programs in animal science are designed to: 1) provide a strong foundation in biological science and an in-depth knowledge of a specific biological discipline of importance to animal agriculture, 2) develop creative potential and foster independent thought, 3) improve technical skills, and 4) provide the foundation for effective, independent careers in extension, research, teaching or agribusiness
+Although individual student programs vary, all graduate programs in animal science are designed to: 1) provide a strong foundation in biological science and an in-depth knowledge of a specific biological discipline of importance to animal agriculture, 2) develop creative potential and foster independent thought, 3) improve technical skills, and 4) provide the foundation for effective, independent careers in research, teaching, extension or agribusiness.

-Major fields of study include animal behavior, animal welfare, epigenetics, genetics, genomics, reproductive and developmental biology, animal nutrition, growth and physiology, immunology and toxicology.
+Major fields of study include animal behavior, animal welfare, epigenetics, genetics, genomics, reproductive and developmental biology, animal nutrition, growth and physiology, immunology, and toxicology.
 Applied and basic research span animal production, animal biology and biomedicine.
-Research for theses or dissertations may focus on beef or dairy cattle, sheep, swine, horses, poultry, or fur-bearing and laboratory species.
+Research for theses or dissertations may focus on beef or dairy cattle, sheep, swine, horses, poultry, companion, or laboratory species.
 Modern animal, computer, and library facilities support research.

-The latest National Research Council ranking of doctoral programs consistently positioned our Ph.D. program among the top 10 comparable Ph.D. programs in the nation.
-We consistently have between 35 and 40 graduate students, with an approximately equal split between Master's and Ph.D. students and domestic and international students.
+The latest National Research Council ranking of doctoral programs positioned our Ph.D. program among the top 10 comparable Ph.D. programs in the nation.
+We consistently have between 30 and 40 graduate students, with an approximately equal split between Master's and Ph.D. students and between domestic and international students.
 Of these students, at least 90% are funded on assistantships through faculty grants and endowments, on teaching assistantships, on fellowships or on sponsored funds provided by the student's country.

-Approximately half of our graduate students attend and present the results of their research at regional, national and international scientific meetings annually.
+At least half of our graduate students attend and present the results of their research at regional, national, and international scientific meetings annually.
 Many of our students have been recognized by their respective scientific societies for their research accomplishments.
-Partial support for graduate student travel to scientific meetings is provided by the department.
+Partial support for graduate student travel to scientific meetings is available through the department.

-Graduate students who are interested in academic careers are encouraged to seek teaching and grant writing experiences.
+Graduate students interested in academic careers are encouraged to seek teaching and grant writing experiences.
 Graduate students who have an interest in working in industry have done internships and industry collaborative projects that have led to permanent employment.
 Those students who aspire to government service have done internships with both state and federal agencies.
 Domestic graduate students have also been awarded international fellowships to do a portion of their research outside the U.S.

-Upon degree completion, approximately 90% of our graduates find employment with industry (e.g. Bayer Crop Science, Cargill Animal Nutrition, Diamond V, Dow Chemical, Hy-Line International), academic institutions (e.g. Kansas State University, Michigan State University, North Carolina State University, Purdue University, University of Florida, University of Wisconsin), state agencies (e.g. Michigan Department of Agriculture, Michigan Department of Environmental Quality) and federal agencies (U.S. Fish and Wildlife Service, U.S. Environmental Protection Agency, U.S. Department of Agriculture).
-Many international students remain in the U.S. to further their education as post-doctoral associates or they return to their home countries where they are employed by academic institutions, government agencies or international corporations.
+Upon degree completion, approximately 90% of our graduates find employment with industry (e.g. Bayer Crop Science, Cargill Animal Nutrition, Diamond V, Dow Chemical, Hy-Line International), academic institutions (e.g. Kansas State University, Michigan State University, North Carolina State University, Purdue University, University of Florida, University of Wisconsin), state agencies (e.g. Michigan Department of Agriculture, Michigan Department of Environmental Quality), and federal agencies (U.S. Fish and Wildlife Service, U.S. Environmental Protection Agency, U.S. Department of Agriculture).
+Many international students remain in the U.S. to further their education as post-doctoral associates or they return to their home countries where they are employed by academic institutions, government agencies, or international corporations.